ehrlich89/forensics/README.md

 ```

 ### Scanning
-If you just want to scan for specific beacon messages, you can create an instance of ```BeaconMessageScanner```,
+If you want to scan for specific beacon messages, you can create an instance of ```BeaconMessageScanner``` and
-configure it and register a ```BeaconMessageStreamNodeReceiver``` to get informed about the incoming messages.
+configure it, so that the scanner scans for these messages.
+Next, register a ```BeaconMessageStreamNodeReceiver``` whose ```onReceivedMessage``` will be called, whenever a matching message has been received.
 You can also add message types to the scanner's configuration after you have started the scanner by calling the appropriate methods of the ```BeaconMessageScannerConfig``` object.

 ```java
 final BeaconMessageScanner beaconScanner = new BeaconMessageScanner(this);